Azure/Communication/README.md

 # Azure Communication Services (ACS)
+Azure Communication Services are cloud-based services with REST APIs and client library SDKs available to help you integrate communication into your applications.
+You can add communication features to your applications without being an expert in communication technologies such as media encoding and real-time networking.
+Azure Communication Services supports various communication formats:

+1. Voice and Video Calling
+2. Rich Text Chat
+3. SMS

-This repo collates SDKs, roadmap information, release notes, and samples for developers using [Azure Communication Services](https://azure.microsoft.com/en-us/services/communication-services/).
-This repo is not open to contributions at this time, though many of the linked SDKs are open-source and allow contributions.
+This repo collates SDKs, roadmap information, and release notes, for developers using [Azure Communication Services](https://docs.microsoft.com/azure/communication-services/overview).

 **Find here:**
 - **SDKs** - Download client libraries
 - **Release Notes** - Find [collated release notes](https://github.com/Azure/Communication/tree/master/releasenotes) for the service and SDKs
 - **Roadmap** - Review priorities for current and future service development

+This repo is not open to contributions at this time, though many of the linked SDKs are open-source and allow contributions.

 #### Conceptual Documentation, Samples, and Help
-Find conceptual docs and quickstarts at [docs.microsoft.com](https://docs.microsoft.com/azure/communication-services/overview).
+Conceptual docs and quickstarts are at [docs.microsoft.com](https://docs.microsoft.com/azure/communication-services/overview).
 ACS has several samples available for information on these take a look at our [dedicated samples page](https://docs.microsoft.com/azure/communication-services/samples/overview).

 To ask questions or get help, [please check out these resources](https://docs.microsoft.com/azure/communication-services/support).

 ## ❤️ Feedback
 We appreciate your feedback and energy helping us improve our services.
-[Please let us know if you are satisfied with ACS through this survey](https://microsoft.qualtrics.com/jfe/form/SV_4HMWolQyyLyeX77).
+[If you've tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_4HMWolQyyLyeX77).

 If you'd like to submit feature requests please submit them to our [board on Azure UserVoice](https://feedback.azure.com/forums/934536-azure-communication-services).

 ## SDKs
 Azure Communication Services capabilities are conceptually organized into six areas.
-Most areas have fully open-sourced client libraries programmed against published REST APIs that you can use directly over the Internet.
-The Calling client library uses proprietary network interfaces and is currently closed-source.
+Most areas have fully open-sourced SDKs programmed against published REST APIs that you can use directly over the Internet.
+The Calling SDK uses proprietary network interfaces and is currently closed-source.

+Development of Web-based Calling and Chat applications can be accelerated by [Azure Communication Services UI libraries](https://azure.github.io/communication-ui-library).
+The UI library provides production-ready UI components that you can drop into your applications.

 More information on REST APIs and SDKs is in [docs.microsoft.com](https://docs.microsoft.com/azure/communication-services/concepts/sdk-options).

 Package links are aggregated below.